 “Therefore, there’s no room for minarets in Switzerland.”

-But Switzerland’s Muslims have said that the referendum is fuelling anti-Islamic feeling in the country.
+Switzerland’s Muslims have said that the vote is fuelling anti-Islamic feeling in the country.

 “We are frightened, and if the atmosphere continues to be like this and if the anti-Islamic hate increases, then the Muslims indeed will not feel safe anymore.
 This of course is very unpleasant.”